nov30th/YouJia/README.md

 **host** should be the first in platforms, put all the host sections before any other platforms under **youjia**.

-Other platforms under **youjia** must have the **host_name** value which point to the one host above.
+Other platforms under **youjia** must have the **host_name** value which points to the one host above.

-E.g. If you have two Laite neteork host and switch A is connected to Laite network host B, the switch A must be put host_name as Laite network host B's name.
+E.g. If you have two Laite network host and switch A is connected to Laite network host B, the switch A must be put host_name as Laite network host B's name.
 The value in this example is **"main"**.

 ### Value required